The Sutra Teachings

 How can we recognize what in Buddhist practice is specific to Tibetan Buddhism and what is substantial and should not be changed?
 How can we adapt Buddhism to the West without losing its essence?

-The essence of the teachings of course is love, compassion, refuge, renunciation, bodhichitta, the teachings on voidness, the teachings on rigpa (pure awareness).
-These are the essential aspects, and they need to transform our personality; it’s not just something you do as a hobby and has nothing to do with your life.
-The whole point is to use the teachings to help us to overcome anger, attachment, jealousy, and naivety, etc., to help us overcome selfishness, to develop more concern for others.
+The essence of the teachings, of course, is love, compassion, refuge, renunciation, bodhichitta, the teachings on voidness, the teachings on rigpa (pure awareness).
+These are the essential aspects, and they need to transform our personality; it’s not just something we do as a hobby and has nothing to do with our life.
+The whole point is to use the teachings to help us to overcome anger, attachment, jealousy, naivety, and to help us overcome selfishness, to develop more concern for others.
 This is the essence.

 What is more cultural would be all the aspects of the ritual.
 Ritual is helpful for giving some structure to our practice – we don’t throw it out completely – but the form that the Tibetans do it is different from the form that the Indians did it.
-And that can be again modified to fit more with Western mentality in terms of music, offerings, the tormas (gtor-ma, ritual cake).
+That can be again modified to fit more with Western mentality in terms of music, offerings, the tormas (gtor-ma, ritual cake).
 The Indians didn’t have tormas.
-These prayer flags – that’s completely Tibetan.
-So these are the cultural aspects.
+These prayer flags, that’s completely Tibetan.
+These are the cultural aspects.

-Also it’s very important to do the practices in your own language.
+Also, it’s very important to do the practices in our own language.
 Tibetans don’t do it in Sanskrit.
-What’s important is to do the practices with understanding, not just a blind ritual where you don’t understand what you’re doing.
+What’s important is to do the practices with understanding, not just a blind ritual where we don’t understand what we’re doing.
 Those are the main points.